hewcode/hewcode/docs/README.md

 Hewcode eliminates boilerplate.
 No need to manually handle `request()->input('sort')`, build where clauses for filters, or manage pagination—it's all automatic.

 **vs. Filament Tables:**
-Hewcode is framework-agnostic on the frontend.
-While Filament is Laravel + Livewire, Hewcode works with any frontend (React, Vue, etc.) via Inertia.
-You control your UI completely.
+Hewcode brings Filament's excellent API design to React applications.
+While Filament is Laravel + Livewire with its own UI components, Hewcode uses Inertia.js and works with your React components.
+If you love Filament but need a React frontend, Hewcode is for you.

 **vs. Livewire Tables:**
 Similar philosophy but different architecture.
 Hewcode uses Inertia for SPA-like experiences without page reloads, while Livewire stays server-rendered.
 Choose based on your frontend preferences.